AdamKyle/flare/resources/info/rules/section-1.md

 **All decisions are final**.

-With that out of the way lets go over some rules of Tlessa.
+With that out of the way let's go over some rules of Tlessa.

 ## Chat